 The security updates for all products which receive CPUs are available to active Oracle Support customers on My Oracle Support.
 Follow the links below to learn more about Oracle’s Security Fixing policies.

-Oracle may issue a Security Alert in the case of a unique or dangerous threat to our customers.
-In this event, customers will be notified of the Security Alert by email notification through My Oracle Support and Oracle Technology Network.
-The fix included in the Security Alert will also be included in the subsequent Critical Patch Update.
+The Security Alert program is a release mechanism to address a critical vulnerability and, if required, closely related vulnerabilities.
+Oracle may issue a Security Alert in the case of a highly critical and urgent threat to our customers.
+In this event, customers will be notified of the Security Alert by email notification and My Oracle Support.
+The Security Alert advisory will be published on oracle.com.
+Security Alert fixes are also included in the subsequent Critical Patch Update release unless otherwise noted.

 As much as possible, Oracle tries to make Critical Patch Updates cumulative; that is, each Critical Patch Update contains the security fixes from all previous Critical Patch Updates.
 In practical terms, for those products that receive cumulative fixes, the latest Critical Patch Update is the only one that needs to be applied when solely using these products, as it contains all required fixes.